kosli-dev-demos/policy-as-code/README.md

-# ploigos-example-autogov-content
+# Policy As Code

-Example Rego policies for automated governance
+This repo contains an example of what policy as code would look like for an organizations autoamted governance implementation.